bertkdowns/pyomo-replace/paper/paper.md

 ## Pyomo-Replace Source code

-A sample implementation of replacement logic in Pyomo, along with the initialisation tests and geothermal model example, are avaliable at [https://github.com/bertkdowns/pyomo-replace](https://github.com/bertkdowns/pyomo-replace).
+A sample implementation of replacement logic in Pyomo, along with the initialisation tests and geothermal model example, are available at [https://github.com/bertkdowns/pyomo-replace](https://github.com/bertkdowns/pyomo-replace).

 # Bibliography